skatsuta/athenai/README.md

 and so on.
 Available shortcuts are listed [here](https://github.com/chzyer/readline/blob/master/doc/shortcut.md).

-Your query history is automatically saved to `$HOME/.athenai/history` file.
+Your query history is saved to the `$HOME/.athenai/history` file automatically.

 To exit REPL, press `Ctrl-C` or `Ctrl-D` on empty line.